-Requirements for all entering international students are as follows:
+Requirements for all entering international students are as follows\:

 - 1. Submission of Official Transcripts/Documentation of all coursework attempted (as described above). - 2.
-Minimum TOEFL scores of 550 paper-based, 213 computer-based, and 79 internet-based or 6.5 band score on the IELTS (not required if the student's native language is English). - 3.
-An ACT composite score of 16 or higher or 860 new SAT total score(if submitted in place of TOEFL).
+Minimum TOEFL scores of 550 paper-based, 213 computer-based, and 79 internet-based or 6.5 band score on the IELTS (not required if the student's native language is English).